 June 29, 2021

-If you are fortunate enough to find yourself out at Spicers Hidden Vale why not consider enhancing your time in this beautiful part of the world with a 90 minute authentic ‘Koala Safari’.
-Not only will you get to savour the tranquil bush setting on the safari but there is a good chance, you might see some of the furry local koalas in their favourite habitat, the fork of a gum tree.
+If you are fortunate enough to find yourself out at Spicers Hidden Vale why not consider enhancing your time in this beautiful part of the world with a 90 minute authentic ‘Koala Experience’.
+Not only will you get to savour the tranquil bush setting but there is a good chance, you might see some of the furry local koalas in their favourite habitat, the fork of a gum tree.

-Before heading out on the safari, you are treated to a tour of the Hidden Vale Wildlife Centre where you can get a bit closer to some of the animals in the centre, like scaly skinks, gorgeous squirrel gliders and shy potoroos.
-Beyond the research and conservation, the Wildlife Centre does rehabilitation some koalas that need it.
+Before heading out on the experience, you are treated to a tour of the Hidden Vale Wildlife Centre where you can get a bit closer to some of the animals in the centre, like scaly skinks, gorgeous squirrel gliders and shy potoroos.
+Beyond the research and conservation, the Wildlife Centre rehabilitates koalas that need it.

 Ultimately, Spicers’ goal is to manage all land with sustainability and conservation, with these concepts always being front of mind.
 Within that goal, the Wildlife Centre helps to make sure the endangered, threatened and vulnerable species in the region have the greatest chance of survival.